2014 Findings on the Worst Forms of Child Labor

 Ethiopian law is not completely consistent with international standards regarding child labor.
-Article 89.5 of the Labor Proclamation allows children above the age of 14 to engage in hazardous work if this work is performed following a government-approved vocational training course.(52, 60) Children working in non-contractual employment do not have the same protections under child labor laws and regulations as children working in contractual employment.(60-62) In addition, penalties outlined in Article 184 of the Labor Proclamation for violating child labor laws are low and do not deter violations.(52, 63) Although the Ministry of Labor and Social Affairs (MOLSA) submitted a proposal to Parliament in 2012 to raise the minimum age for employment from 14 to 15 years, the minimum age was not raised in 2013.(4)
+Article89(5) of the Labor Proclamation allows children ages 14 to 16 to engage in certain forms of hazardous work if this work is performed following a government-approved vocational training course.(49, 55) The minimum age provisions of the law do not apply to children working outside of a contractual employment relationship.
+(2, 55, 56) In addition, the penalties outlined in article 184 of the Labor Proclamation for violating child labor laws are low and do not generally deter violations.(49, 57)

 There is no law establishing compulsory education in Ethiopia.
-The lack of compulsory education may increase the risk of children's involvement in the worst forms of child labor as they are not required to be in school.(4, 64) In addition, although primary education is free, the cost of school supplies keeps some children from attending school.(3, 12)
+The lack of compulsory education may increase the risk of children's involvement in the worst forms of child labor, as they are not legally required to be in school.(18, 55)

 The Government has established institutional mechanisms for the enforcement of laws and regulations on child labor, including its worst forms (Table 5).